Chaos engineering: History

 While overseeing Netflix's migration to the cloud in 2011 Nora Jones, Casey Rosenthal, and Greg Orzell expanded the discipline while working together at Netflix by setting up a tool that would cause breakdowns in their production environment, the environment used by Netflix customers.
 The intent was to move from a development model that assumed no breakdowns to a model where breakdowns were considered to be inevitable, driving developers to consider built-in resilience to be an obligation rather than an option:

 "At Netflix, our culture of freedom and responsibility led us not to force engineers to design their code in a specific way.
 Instead, we discovered that we could align our teams around the notion of infrastructure resilience by isolating the problems created by server neutralization and pushing them to the extreme.
 We have created Chaos Monkey, a program that randomly chooses a server and disables it during its usual hours of activity.
 Some will find that crazy, but we could not depend on the random occurrence of an event to test our behavior in the face of the very consequences of this event.
 Knowing that this would happen frequently has created a strong alignment among engineers to build redundancy and process automation to survive such incidents, without impacting the millions of Netflix users.
 Chaos Monkey is one of our most effective tools to improve the quality of our services."

-By regularly "killing" random instances of a software service, it was possible to test a redundant architecture to verify that a server failure did not noticeably impact customers.
+By regularly "killing" random instances of a software service, it is possible to test a redundant architecture to verify that a server failure did not noticeably impact customers.

 The concept of chaos engineering is close to the one of Phoenix Servers, first introduced by Martin Fowler in 2012.